ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 Artemis needs to receive a notification after every build, which contains the test results and additional commit information.
 For that purpose, we developed a Jenkins plugin, that can aggregate and _POST_ JUnit formatted results to any URL.

-You can download the current release of the plugin [here](https://github.com/ls1intum/jenkins-server-notification-plugin/releases/tag/v1.0.0) (Download the **.hpi** file).
+You can download the current release of the plugin [here](https://github.com/ls1intum/jenkins-server-notification-plugin/releases) (Download the **.hpi** file).
 Go to the Jenkins plugin page (_Manage Jenkins → Manage Plugins_) and install the downloaded file under the _Advanced_ tab under _Upload Plugin_

 <details><summary>Screenshot</summary>

 ![](jenkins_custom_plugin.png)

 </details>

 ### Jenkins Credentials
 Go to _Credentials → Jenkins → Global credentials_ and create the following credentials

 #### GitLab API Token
 1. Create a new access token in GitLab named "Jenkins" and give it **api** rights and **read_repository** rights.
-For detailed instructions on how to create such a token follow the steps 8-9in the GitLab part of this documentation
+For detailed instructions on how to create such a token follow [Gitlab Access Token](#Gitlab-Access-Token).

     <details><summary>Screenshot</summary>